 Substituting Stevia for Sugar in Recipes

 Pure stevia extract is very concentrated.
-Aproximately 1t. is as sweet as 1 cup of sugar (though, this certainly varies).
+Approximately 1 teaspoon is as sweet as 1 cup of sugar (though this certainly varies between brands of stevia).
 I typically avoid using only stevia extract when baking or sweetening something that is larger than a cup of tea because it often lends a slightly bitter taste when used alone and does not have enough bulk to replace sugar.

 Honestly, when baking with stevia I often use the (not scientific) “taste and see” method.
 I usually start by adding a small amount of stevia to my recipe followed by a sugar alcohol (xylitol or erythritol).
 I continue adding until the unbaked recipe tastes a bit sweeter than I would like the final version to taste (when you bake a recipe it tends to lose some sweetness).
 You can check out a few of my recipes to see how I used the combinations of sweetners to acquire the taste I was looking for: